BrendaMichelle/js-dom-mini-challenge/README.md

-# JS Fundamentals Assessment
+# JS Mini Challenge: DOM Manipulation

-*This Lab Lovingly Stolen From [Ian Hollander](https://github.com/ihollander)*

 ## Instructions

-Fork this repo, then run `git clone` to download it locally.
+Fork this repo, then run `git clone` to download your fork locally.
 Then `cd` into the downloaded directory and open it in your text editor with `code .`.

-Open the `index.html` file in the browser, and open the developer tools in the browser so you can see the console.
-You will be writing your code in the `index.js` file.
-As you write your code, uncomment the lines below each question to test your code.
-Any time you make changes in the `index.js` file, you'll need to refresh the page to see the your changes in the console.

 ## Submitting